rdhar/gitops-2024/.github/README.md

 - Initialise TFLint to download the AWS plugin rules.
 - Run `tflint`
 - Run [trunk code quality action](https://github.com/marketplace/actions/trunk-check); this runs checkov and trivy security checks.
-- Update the PR comments if any of the steps fails and exit the workflow on failure.
+- Update the PR comments if any of the steps fail and exit the workflow on failure.

 ##### Plan

 When a draft pull request is opened, and the Test Terraform job has succeeded - a ` terraform plan` will be run.
 The workflow uses [TF-via-PR](https://github.com/DevSecTop/TF-via-PR).
 This action adds a high level plan and detailed drop down style plan to the workflow summary and updates the pull request with a comment.

-> [!NOTE]
-> Plan will run on `pull_request` events when the test job is successful.
+> [!NOTE] > `plan` will run on `pull_request` events when the test job is successful.

 ##### Apply

 After `terraform plan` has been run, assuming the plan is satisfactory, add the 'approved' label to he pull request to approve the plan.
-The workflow will run again - this time running `terraform apply`, with `plan_parity` set, to ensure the plan has not changed.
+The workflow will run again - this time running `terraform apply`. ~~with `plan_parity` set, to ensure the plan has not changed~~

-I tried using `pull_request_review` as the apply trigger, but this trigger does not support the paths filter which means an apply could be triggered when adding `.yaml` files - not ideal.
+I tried using `pull_request_review` as the apply trigger, but this trigger does not support the paths filter.
+This means an apply could be triggered when adding non _tf_ files - not ideal.
 See (https://github.com/3ware/gitops-2024/pull/22).

 I also tried using `issue_comment` but, because this runs on the default branch, a diff was always detected between `plan` and `apply` - not ideal.
 See (https://github.com/3ware/gitops-2024/pull/29)